Stanley Woolen Mill: The original founding families

 The American Taft family first settled in what later became Uxbridge in the 17th century.
 A descendant, Luke Taft became one of the earliest industrial pioneers here.)
 Luke Taft was the son in law of Daniel Day, and married his daughter Nancy.
 In 1809, Daniel Day had started the first woolen mill in Uxbridge and the Blackstone River Valley, one of the first woolen mills in the US (third), a little bit downstream.
 The Wheelocks, (descended from the Rev. Ralph Wheelock, the pioneer of American public education), also settled in Uxbridge, in the 18th century.
 Lt.
 Simeon Wheelock, a Revolutionary War soldier, fought and died in Shays' Rebellion.
 His son Jerry, became one of the earliest textile pioneers in Uxbridge, and worked with Luke Taft.
-Luke and Nancy (Day) Taft had a son, Moses, who born in January 1812.
+Luke and Nancy (Day) Taft had a son, Moses, who was born in January 1812.
 Jerry Wheelock's daughter, Sylvia A Wheelock, then married Moses Taft in 1834.
 Luke Taft established a mill at the site in 1833, and Moses Taft, (Luke's son and Daniel Day's grandson) established what later became the larger Stanley Mill in 1852.
 Uxbridge was an early industrial center that played key roles in the early textile industry in America, pioneering satinets, cashmeres, blended fabrics, and power looms for woolens.
 Stanley Woolen Mill later would become a legacy of both the Taft and Wheelock families, continuing woolen and textile innovations of Uxbridge, begun by Jerry, Luke and their contemporaries.
 Stanley Woolen Mill became the first mill to offer complete vertical integration from raw materials to clothing.
 Stanley Woolen Mill, was a continuously operating family business, from 1833 at the present site, and from 1809, with its connections to Daniel Day.